mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 retract into the earth to drink from its subterranean water sources.
 The higher oxygen level means that things catch fire more easily and burn longer.
-Lightning strikes from Chant’s eerie ‘dry storms’ burn desiccated plant life, creating sprawling wildfires that can last for weeks and are part of the planet’s cycle of life and death.
+Lightning strikes from Chant's eerie 'dry storms' burn desiccated plant life, creating sprawling wildfires that can last for weeks and are part of the planet's cycle of life and death.

 The sensitive ecology of the planet has been